Charlotte Eisenblätter: Biography

-Charlotte Eisenblätter was born at Galvanistraße in Berlin.
+Eisenblätter was born at Galvanistraße in Berlin.
 Youngest of eight, from a working-class family she worked as a clerk and secretary.
 When she was fifteen she joined the Friends of Nature organization.
 Eisenblätter got the opportunity to hike on weekends.
-Aware of the implications of poverty Eisenblätter made many friends in the Communist Party of Germany which was eliminated when the National Socialist Party took power in 1933.
+Aware of the implications of poverty Eisenblätter made many friends in the Communist Party of Germany (KPD) which was eliminated when the National Socialist Party took power in 1933.